+The Contractor shall ha we the option to purchase the services described be elow:

-Option No.: Description: Total Price: Completion Date: 1 Map data to Contractor-designated file formats \$ 150.00 per hour of service used To be completed within 60 calendar days from date of Option exercise
+Option No.: Description: Total Price: Completion Date: 1 Map data to Contractor-designated file form \$ 150.00 per hour of service used To be completed within 60 calendar days freexercise

-Financial Institution Acco or does not exercise the above option at the time of award of the Special unt Agreement for Use with the Payments-Cleared Financing Arrangement, ly agreed to, the Financial Institution s all be relieved of its obligation to
+Financial Institution Acc etor does not exercise the above option at the time of count Agreement for Use with the Payments-Cleared Filly agreed to, the Financial Institution s all be relieved. nancing Arrangement,

 Bob L. Wrather

 TYPED NAME

+- CICNIA TIVIDE

 SIGNATURE

-SunTrust Bank, Inc.

-NAME OF FINANCIAL INSTITUTION
+- SunTrust Bank, Inc. NAME OF FINANCIAL INSTITUTION

-October 26, 2005
+- October 26, 2005

 DATE